FailAcademy/learning/web-dev-foundation/_lessons/01-html-css/01-intro-to-html.md

 ## Learning Objectives

-- Understand what a mark-up language is and the function of HTML on the web
+- Define what a mark-up language is and the function of HTML on the web.
-- Learn to write semantic HTML, including elements, attributes, and nesting
+- Write semantic HTML, including elements, attributes, and nesting.
-- Use basic HTML tags including headings, paragraphs, links, and lists
+- Use basic HTML tags including headings, paragraphs, links, and lists.
-- Recognize key differences between XHTML and HTML5
+- Recognize key differences between XHTML and HTML5.

 ## Keywords